 As one of those recent graduates, Hinojosa is taking his time to find a strong match for his skills and interests.
 He said, “I’ve had internships with GE and Verizon, and I’m grateful for those opportunities, for everything they taught me and what I learned.”
 Now he is looking for a smaller tech company where employees acclimate and respond rapidly.
 “What I’m passionate about is a company that can cater to a changing demand and evolve quickly,” he said.

 With an entrepreneur’s mindset, his long-term goal is to apply what he learns working in startups to his own business.
 “My dream is to own my own company.
 To pour myself into the company and take care of it, putting a little piece of me into it for however long it may last.”

-2017 update: Hinojosa works for PagerDuty in San Francisco as a software engineer.
+Itzak Hinojosa completed his B.A. in CS in 2016 and began working for PagerDuty in San Francisco as a software engineer.